Bee Gees' 1st: History

 Drummer Colin Petersen and lead guitarist Vince Melouney, both Australians, were hired to make the Bee Gees into a full band.
 Both played on the first English recorded album and became official members of the group between its completion and release.
 Petersen had played with the Bee Gees at St. Clair studio in 1966 on the Spicks and Specks sessions and was officially added first, accounting for some early photos with him and not Melouney, such as the one later used on the cover of Best of Bee Gees.
 Melouney had worked with the Gibbs in 1966 in Australia when he recorded his first solo single "Mystery Train" as the brothers provided backing vocals on the song.
 He had been lead guitarist in top Australian band, Billy Thorpe & the Aztecs, later led his own group The Vince Melouney Sect and had most recently been in Melbourne-based outfit The Blue Jays.
 Melouney, who had recently relocated to London heard that the Gibb brothers were in town and made contact.
 He was asked to join them, with Petersen, in the studio and after this album was completed, Melouney became the fifth official member of the band.

 Most of the band's recording for the next five years took place at IBC Studios.
 IBC had a four-track recording facility, the standard in Britain at the time.
 The Bee Gees also recorded at various other studios during this first year in England.

 Recording

 Recording sessions began on 7 March, not long after the Gibb Brothers' return to England, with overdubbing a week later.
 Orchestral parts were then added to many of the songs.
 Most were arranged by Bill Shepherd (who for the next six years would act as the Bee Gees' arranger and conductor in the studio and on tour); four were done by Phil Dennys.

 Barry Gibb commented about the recording process: "We drive the producer and technicians mad.
 We have nothing knocked out.
 We sit about and think up a subject, then write a song on the spot.
 We did the whole of the LP like this.
-It's the really the only way we can work, spontaneously off the cuff."
+It's really the only way we can work, spontaneously off the cuff."